Are you ready for the big one?

 - Learn how to shut off the water, gas, and electricity.

-- Get a first aid kit and learn CPR and basic first aid.
+- Get an earthquake survival kit or first aid kit and learn CPR and basic first aid.

 During the Earthquake